Storming It Outdoors! The Fantastic Possibilities of Cold, Wet & Windy Weather

 Outdoor Learning – Big Coat Weather

 There’s no getting away from it.
-After weeks of wet and windy weather bringing squelchy mud and localised flooding, outdoor learning in the Summer is fast becoming a distant memory.
+After weeks of wet and windy weather bringing squelchy mud, the outdoor learning in the Summer is fast becoming a distant memory.
 Not only that, if one thing is for certain, it’s that the cold, wet and windy weather is here to stay for quite a while.
 If we’re waiting for storms to pass, we may well be waiting for quite a long time!

 This famous quote: